goldbattle/copernicus/ReadMe.md

 # Copernicus

-[Copernicus](https://en.wikipedia.org/wiki/Orbiting_Astronomical_Observatory) aims to be a light weight windows desktop client for the Pi-Hole system.
+[Copernicus](https://en.wikipedia.org/wiki/Orbiting_Astronomical_Observatory) aims to be a light weight windows desktop client for the [Pi-Hole](https://github.com/pi-hole/pi-hole) advertising-aware DNS/web server.
 As a simple tray application, it should be able to view the current stats, and also allow for a simple click to open the Pi-Hole admin panel.
 This project was created to learn how to create a simple application using the windows apis.

 ## Goals